schalljul/PLUS_softwaredev_2022/README.md

-Please please add a commit / pull request to this repo.
+Please add a commit / pull request to this repo.
 Thanks a lot